 \subsection{Layered Architecture of Blockchain}

 Since blockchain is a fully functional P2P network having the features of decentralized communication, incentives, and consensus, thus, to understand the functionality of this a bit further, researchers divided it into multiple layers.
 Various works have been carried out to identify and discuss different layers, for instance, Homoliak~\textit{et al.} in~\cite{survey10} and Wu~\textit{et al.} in~\cite{survey06} classified blockchain into four layers named as network layer, consensus layer, data/state layer, and application layer.
-Similarly, Belotti~\textit{et al.}~\cite{survey07} divided architecture of blockchain into five layers and added another layer named as `Execution layer’.
-Similar to this, Xie~\textit{et al.} in~\cite{introanomaly05} added another layer and proposed a 06 layered architecture of blockchain comprising of data layer, network layer, consensus layer, incentive layer, contract layer, and application.
-Apart from these pioneering works, some other works also highlighted and named other layers as well on the basis of functionality for a specific use case.
-Since, the focus of our work to is to detect anomaly in blockchain network, thus, after going through the available literature, it can be concluded that four layers of blockchain are more prone to anomaly attacks.
-Therefore, in this article, we discuss the detection of anomalies in blockchain from perspective of four layers named as data layer, network layer, incentive layer, and contract layer.\\ Each of the layer of blockchain have their own functionalities and are responsible for the allocated tasks.
-In this section, we briefly highlight the functionalities of four prominent layers which we will be discussing later in this article from anomaly detection perspective.} However, readers interested in understanding the functioning of blockchain layers from the perspective of their functioning, applicability, and deployment can study the discussion provided in~\cite{revsurvey01,revsurvey02, survey10, survey06, revsurvey03, revsurvey04}.
+Similarly, Belotti~\textit{et al.}~\cite{survey07} divided the architecture of blockchain into five layers and added another layer named `Execution layer’.
+Similar to this, Xie~\textit{et al.} in~\cite{introanomaly05} added another layer and proposed a 06 layered architecture of blockchain comprising of data layer, network layer, consensus layer, incentive layer, contract layer, and application.Since, the focus of our work is to detect anomalies in the blockchain network, thus, after going through the available literature, it can be concluded that four layers of blockchain are more prone to anomaly attacks.
+Therefore, in this article, we discuss the detection of anomalies in blockchain from the perspective of four layers named as data layer, network layer, incentive layer, and contract layer. \\ Each layer of blockchain has its own functionalities and has corresponding tasks associated with it.
+In this section, we briefly highlight the functionalities of four prominent layers which we will be discussing later \rev{in this article from an anomaly detection perspective.} However, readers interested in understanding the functioning of blockchain layers from the perspective of their functioning, applicability, and deployment can study the discussion provided in~\cite{revsurvey01,revsurvey02, survey10, survey06, revsurvey03, revsurvey04}.